Siebel System Administration Guide > Parameters in Siebel Application Configuration Files >

 - Editing Siebel Application Configuration Files describes how you can edit a Siebel application configuration file.

-- Configuration Parameters Index provides an alphabetical list of selected configuration parameters, by name, and provides references to where they are documented in more detail.
+- Configuration Parameters Index provides a partial list of configuration parameters and provides references to where they are documented in more detail.

 In many cases, when you set the equivalent parameter for an Application Object Manager component, for Siebel Web Clients, the alias of the parameter that appears in the Siebel Server Manager GUI is prefixed by CFG.
 The full parameter name also appears in the GUI.